-- 2. We want to enclose the two series contacts "Step" and Manual" with a parallel branch that contains two elements.
+- 30. We want to enclose the two series contacts "Step" and Manual" with a parallel branch that contains two elements.
 First, we will create the branch for the N.C.
-"Manual" contact. - 3.
+"Manual" contact. - 31.
 Click on the element "Step" to highlight it.
-Then right-click on the circuit that encloses both the "Step" and the "Manual" contacts.
+Then right-click on the Hoston to create a N.C. parallel circuit that encloses both the "Step" and the "Manual" contacts.
 A cross will appear at the left hand end of the "Step" contact, indicating that this is the starting location of the parallel circuit.
 You should now click on the "Manual" contact to select the ending location for the parallel circuit.
-The yellow highlight bar will be positioned at "Manual" contact now. - 4.
-You will notice that the icon has now changed into a yellow color N.C. contact with an opposite connection arm.
-You should now click on the icon the symbol to close the parallel branch.
+The yellow highlight bar will be positioned at "Manual" contact now.

+32. You will notice that the Hosticon has now changed into a yellow color N.C. contact with an opposite connection arm.
+You should now click on the symbol to close the parallel branch.
 (One possible short-cut method is to double-click at the ending location to close the branch).